socialcohesionresearch/socialcohesionresearch.github.io/2016-06-13-Boko-Haram-Fear-and-Funding-Report.md

 Our research timelines were January 2009 to November 2015</p>
 <div class='spacing'></div>
 <h3>Social Concerns</h3>
 <p>We identified areas of socio-economic concern to Nigerians, and then identified and analysed 1,060,647,786 relevant social media posts coming out of Nigeria between January 2009 and November 2015.
+Note that corruption tends to have a low level of mention on social media in countries where it is endemic.
+Note also that addiction refers to drug and alcohol addiction and related concerns.

 We found that the breakdown of concerns expressed on social media over this time frame was as follows:</p>
 <div class='spacing'></div>